jsuarez1994/design-patterns-java/README.md

 ### Facade
 The Facade pattern provides a simplified interface to a complex system, hiding its complexity behind a single class. 🏢

-## Contributing
-Feel free to contribute to this repository by adding more Java design patterns or improving the existing ones! 🚀